Shiimymy/the-W-invitation/README.md

 - Access to an admin dashboard for managing memories posts and guest(users).
 - Ability to add, edit, or delete guest.
-- Ability to add, edit, or delete memories posts.
+- Ability to add, edit, or delete memory posts.
 - Ability to approve a post which has been add or edit via the Memories page.

 ## Design